heavyblotto/memorativa/docs/story.md

 Memorativa recognizes that human understanding occurs through structured relationships between concepts.
 These relationships are not arbitrary but follow patterns that can be encoded and transmitted.
 The system provides a framework for capturing these relationships while maintaining their living, dynamic nature.

-Following German Idealist insights, Memorativa treats knowledge not as a passive reception of facts but as an active construction of understanding.
+Memorativa treats knowledge not as a passive reception of facts but as an active construction of understanding.
 The system provides tools for this construction while recognizing that the process must remain open to evolution and refinement.

 Like the Glass Bead Game of Hesse's imagination, Memorativa seeks to integrate different domains of knowledge through symbolic relationships.
 It provides a framework where insights from different fields can be connected and understood in relationship to each other.

 ## Contemporary Relevance

-The emergence of artificial intelligence and large language models gives new urgency to these classical concerns about how human understanding can be structured and transmitted.
+The emergence of artificial intelligence and large language models gives new urgency to concerns about how human understanding can be structured and transmitted.
 Memorativa provides a framework for encoding human thought in ways that preserve its essential qualities while making it accessible to computational systems.

-This synthesis of classical wisdom, German Idealist systematic thinking, and modern computational capabilities creates a framework for addressing fundamental questions about knowledge, understanding, and the relationship between human and artificial intelligence.
+Memorativa seeks to create a framework for addressing fundamental questions about knowledge, understanding, and the relationship between human and artificial intelligence.
 The system offers practical tools for encoding and transmitting human thought while maintaining its essential qualities of flexibility, creativity, and systematic coherence.

 # Part 2: Core Architecture and Technical Implementation

 The technical architecture of Memorativa translates philosophical principles into a concrete system for encoding and processing human thought.
-At its foundation lies a sophisticated structure that combines symbolic representation with modern computational capabilities.

-## Structural Components

-### The Percept-Triplet
+## Percept-Triplet

 At the most basic level, Memorativa encodes perceptions through three fundamental vectors:

 - Archetypal Vector: Represents the essential nature or quality (derived from planetary archetypes)
 - Expression Vector: Captures the mode or manner of manifestation (zodiacal signs)
 - Domain Vector: Indicates the sphere of operation or application (houses)